jgrassler/crowbar/doc/barclamp.md

 ## Terms and definitions

-We will assume throughout this text that your barclamp is will be named mybarclamp.
+We will assume throughout this text that your barclamp is will be named `mybarclamp`.
 Please substitute your actual barclamp's name for this placeholder when you create a barclamp.
+The convention for OpenStack barclamps is to use the OpenStack component's name, e.g. `nova`.

 ## Prerequisites